 When thinking about participation in this work, how can we use technology as a supplement rather than a default?
 Virtual communication limits true connection.
 But how do we balance the urgency and the patience needed to nourish this movement?
-Perhaps the Commons Charter hasn't entered the culture's bloodstream as fast as hoped when it was created 4 years ago, but the conditions are getting better as traditional campaign/NGO organizing are open to question when it comes to their effectiveness in complex system change.
+Perhaps the Commons Charter hasn't entered the culture's bloodstream as fast as we had hoped when it was created 4 years ago, but the conditions are getting better as traditional campaign/NGO organizing are open to question when it comes to their effectiveness in complex system change.
 (Elle and Ricardo)

 What are some of the ways we can intervene in people's existing relationship with water?
 Summer is filled with festivals by the water, but are not about the water.
 These festivals offer potential for re-positioning our connection to water.
 Another intervention is possible with white-settlers who call the Great Lakes home.
 What could 're-culturalizing' projects looks like that connected settlers back to their Indigenous ancestry and to these waters on Turtle Island?
 (Todd and Lindsay)